matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 ## Overfitting
 How do we solve?
 - MORE DATA: we tend to control overfitting, but it has limitations.
-- TUNE the *parameters* of the model:
+- TUNE PARAMETERS: specifically the *hyperparameters*:
-	-
+	- These are the parameters that have to do with how we train the model (learning rate is one of them)